 Some of the most common procedures are eyeliner, eyebrows, and lip liner.
 Another popular procedure is a "para-medical" one—nipple areola restoration.
 During the procedure, the skin can be re-toned to match the surrounding area more closely.

 Blush application is not recommended for anyone who gets much sun exposure.
 Women with vitiligo who choose permanent makeup must also limit their time in the sun.
 The tattoo does not protect people from the sun’s UV rays.
 Both procedures usually require several sessions to complete.

 Regardless of the body area or the technique, the concept is always the same: placing iron oxide or titanium dioxide pigments below the skin.
 The amount of pigment, the color, and whether manual or electrical instruments are used can vary.

 Before having your procedure, you should have a consultation with the technician and review your medical history.

-Permanent makeup application has its risks, including: InfectionAllergic reactionsGranulomas, or nodules that form around material that the body perceives as foreignKeloid formation, or a scar that grows beyond normal boundariesMRI complications, such as swelling or burning in the affected areas—rare
+Permanent makeup application has its risks, including: InfectionAllergic reactionsGranulomas, or nodules that form around material that the body perceives as foreignKeloid formation, or a scar that grows beyond normal boundariesComplications, such as swelling or burning in the affected areas when having an MRI—rare